 Savvy borrowers thinking about using current low interest rates to shop for a new loan or refinance old debts will need to do their homework to find the best personal loan deals.

-Personal loans still remain a cheaper option than many credit cards.
-The potential to lock in an unsecured loan at a fixed rate can also be attractive, so how do you make sure you find the best personal loan for your needs?
+But personal loans are often a cheaper option than many credit cards, so how do you make sure you find the best personal loan for your needs?

 1. What’s your reason for borrowing?